 Consultation with the Ministry of Culture, Tourism and Sport's Archaeological Sites Database during the Stage 1 assessment found that there are no registered sites within the subject property and no registered sites within one kilometre of the property (Berry 2010).
 During the Stage 2 assessment a total of four archaeological sites were identified.
-One was a precontact isolated find (BbGd-61); and the other three were interpreted as nineteenth century light industrial sites (BbGd-59, BbGd-60 and BbGd-62).
+One was a precontact isolated find (BbGd-61); and the other three were interpreted as nineteenth century light industrial sites (BbGd-59, BbGd-60 and BbGd-62) located within a rural industrial landscape associated with the adjacent Kingston and Pembroke Railway line.